Ruben-Parra-Montenegro/Albert/ReadMe.md

 - work on tuning model responses, I noticed the sample prompt sometimes leads to the model asking a question and not just making a file.
 - previous points leads me to question, i should add a way to respond to the model. this probably involves the agent having memory.
 - langchain site has a bunch of neat features, lets see what we can build with them.(consider implementing them)
+- Dynamic system prompts and models.(switching between "expert" and "faster" not so expert model)

 ## Requirements